-As an Ex-CMO of many an organization, I have had the privilege of being stumped by a few experiences of marketers and clients who are not up to the game.
+As an ex-CMO of many an organization, I have had the privilege of being stumped while working with marketers and clients who are not up to the game.

 Twitter handle is not a door handle:

-Once I really had to explain to my boss what is a twitter handle!
+Once I really had to explain to my boss what a twitter handle is!

 Oh yes, he was the CMO sadly.

 This is rampantly happening across the country.
-Mostly the top guys are the most ignorant people in the company and sadly they sign our checks.
+Mostly, the top guys are the most ignorant people in the companies and sadly, they’re the ones signing our paychecks.

-The marketing heads are facing these challenges to educate their immediate bosses the importance of digital marketing.
+The marketing heads are finding it a challenge to educate their immediate bosses about the importance of digital marketing.

 Mental gap Vs Generation gap:

-Most decision-making heads are from the traditional world so their digital working acceptance level remains low.
+Most decision-making heads are from the traditional world, so their acceptance levels for digital transformation remain low.

-So, either they are not encouraging their juniors to move forward or are reluctant to push the budget from traditional to the digital basket.
+They do not encourage their juniors to move forward and they are reluctant to push their investment from traditional to digital media.